This post may contain affiliate links.

 Wiesbaden makes a great day trip from Frankfurt.
 You can get here easily by train in less than 40 minutes.
 From the Wiesbaden train station you can take a cab or walk to the pedestrian zone in about 15 minutes.

-Whether your main focus is on wellness or sightseeing, with its rich past as a top spa destination in Europe, Wiesbaden is best appreciated if you ‘take the waters’ at least once.
+Whether your main focus is on wellness or sightseeing, with its rich past as a top spa destination in Europe, the city is best appreciated if you sink into a Wiesbaden spa experience at least once.